 AAPL v Sri Lanka Case

-- International investment law — Most-favoured-nation treatment (MFN) — International minimum standard — Damages — BITs (Bilateral Investment Treaties) — Arbitration — Interest, rate of
+- International investment law — Most-favoured-nation treatment (MFN) — International minimum standard — Damages — BITs (Bilateral Investment Treaties) — Arbitration — Interest

 Published under the auspices of the Max Planck Foundation for International Peace and the Rule of Law under the direction of Rüdiger Wolfrum.